What are the practice requirements for PECS?

 Please see this Quick Link, How to Authorize a Survey Vendor.

-How do I delete a vendor authorization?
+How do I change a vendor authorization?

 Does our practice need to authorize a vendor every year?